bizibizi/BIZTinderCardStack/README.md

 ![alt tag](https://github.com/bizibizi/BIZTinderCardStack/blob/master/presentation.gif)

 BIZTinderCardStack is a stack of cards simular to Tinder app's stack.
-That stack could be moved by gestures, by click.
+That stack could be moved by gesture or by click.
 Every card could have overlay.

 # Installation